dcep93/TekkenBot/README.md

 - [x] Record and replay feature built.
 Intended for combo construction/hypothetical scenario validation.
 Could potentially be used for cheating, but would need a nefarious coder to implement, as the current iteration requires clicking on the button, and there is a delay.
 - [x] Recording works for both players to allow easy creation, editing, and sharing of TAS duels.
-- [x] Shows the distance from 2.00 the player is after the recording finishes.
-Can be used for KBD practice.

 ### update_memory_address.py